demingfactor/storytellingsa/src/cms/pages/membership.md

       **Storytelling Australia (SA) Inc,** and then send to:

  **Treasurer, Storytelling Australia (SA) Inc.  215 Angas Street, Adelaide SA 5000**
-* **EFT -** email the Treasurer contact@storytellingsa.org.au Including your name, address (for acknowlegemnt and receipt of fees) and contact details and request the Electronic Funds Transfer [EFT] details.
+* **EFT -** ask the Treasurer in email to contact@storytellingsa.org.au Including your name, address (for acknowlegemnt and receipt of fees) and contact details and request the Electronic Funds Transfer [EFT] details.